Automotive Grade Linux All Member Meeting Spring

 • The Linux Foundation processes most visa letter requests in (3) business days.

-The schedule will be announced Wednesday, January 31, on Sched.com.
-You will receive an email directly from Sched.com asking you to create your account; please make sure to upload your bio and photo.
+The schedule will be announced on Wednesday, January 22, and posted on our website using Sched.com.
+You will receive an email from Sched.com asking you to create your account; please upload your bio and photo if needed.

-If you have a conflict with the timing of your talk, find that it conflicts with the content of another talk, or are having problems uploading your bio and photo, please contact cfp@linuxfoundation.org.
+If you have a conflict with the timing of your talk, find that it conflicts with the content of another session, or are having problems uploading your bio and photo, please contact Jennifer Crowley

 Please note the following technical requirements: